 The range of contrast you can achieve in charcoal is unrivaled, and there is no limit to the kinds of marks you can make.
 There is a strength and body to charcoal that will never be present in pencil or graphite, which as a medium is inherently more grey and weaker in tone.

 Charcoal drawings stand on their own as an independent artistic genre but the medium is also used in a supporting role to establish the under-drawing for oil or acrylic paintings.

 I was trained by the extremely talented Elizabeth Gunter at Stellenbosch University on the medium of charcoal.

 Here is a picture of her work here so you can gawk.
 Yes, she is human and yes that is charcoal.

-I am sure you know that at University nobody gets spoon fed or receives step-by-step directions.
-Instead, you get tossed into the deep end and once you wash ashore you pray that the art gods take pity on you and grades your work with a pass.
+I am sure you know that at University nobody gets spoon-fed or receives step-by-step directions.
+Instead, you get tossed into the deep end, and once you wash ashore you pray that the art gods take pity on you and grade your work with a pass.

 Needless to say, I have had many late nights and with 10 x A0 charcoal sketches due on Friday morning.
 Through trial and error and way too much coffee in my bloodstream, I slowly figured out all the tricky bits of charcoal.

 Quality charcoal and materials are vital for excellent sketches.
 Below is my list of the usual suspects when I approach my sketches:

 These are often referred to as ‘vine charcoal’ and are usually made from charred twigs of willow wood.
 ‘Vine charcoal’ comes in various thicknesses and densities, hard, medium and soft, which offer the artist a range of dark tones.
 It is a brittle medium which produces a dark velvety line that smudges easily, making it ideal for shading techniques.